Milofow/Milofow/Research/How to create a user story?.md

 # How to create a user story?
-This question will be useful, because I've noticed that working with user stories is worth your while.
+This question will be useful to answer, because I've noticed that working with user stories is worth your while.
 Therefore I want to dig into it to prepare me for making excellent user stories in the future.

 ## What is a user story?